 HARLEM VALLEY RAIL TRAIL

-MKM Landscape Architecture has worked with the Harlem Valley Rail Trail Association and NY State Parks to plan and develop 20 miles of the Harlem Valley Rail Trail, a recreational trail that is transforming the former New York Central Rail Line into a community greenway.
-This section of the trail originates in Copake Falls and extends north past Hillsdale, through a major wildlife sanctuary owned and managed by the Audubon Society, and on through Philmont and Ghent to Chatham, NY.
+MKM Landscape Architecture has worked with the Harlem Valley Rail Trail Association and NY State Parks to plan and develop 20 miles of the Harlem Valley Rail Trail.
+This recreational greenway is transforming the former New York Central Rail Line into a community amenity.
+The trail originates in Copake Falls and extends north past Hillsdale, through a major wildlife sanctuary owned and managed by the Audubon Society, and on through Philmont and Ghent to Chatham, NY.

 RIDGEWOOD RESERVOIR TRAIL